 One of the main benefits of Proloquo2Go is different pre-programmed grid sizes.
 Space is precious in an app.
 Using smaller buttons, you’re able to see more words to choose from without having to go from one folder to another to find what you need for a basic sentence.
 This feature makes the app beneficial in the long term - but what about the here and now?

 When we spoke with our users, we noticed people making their own adjustments to limit the buttons that an AAC user would see.
-They would start with few large buttons.
+They would start with a few large buttons.
 To accommodate this, a smaller grid size with fewer buttons is displayed.
 As time went on, they would gradually increase the grid size so that more buttons would be available per page.
 Another strategy we saw people using was starting with the recommended large grid size with many buttons, but manually hiding the majority of words from view.
 They would then slowly introduce them as they felt the user could handle more.

-We were inspired by our user’s resourcefulness, but we knew that these kind of adjustments weren’t ideal - for the person making the adjustments, or for the AAC user.
+We were inspired by our user’s resourcefulness, but we knew that these kinds of adjustments weren’t ideal - for the person making the adjustments, or for the AAC user.
 Changing the grid size multiple times can be confusing for a user.
 As soon as they learn a word and remember where it’s located, the button can get relocated to a different place when the grid size is changed.

-Manually hiding and revealing words is also very time and labor intensive, as you have to repeat actions throughout every folder.
+Manually hiding and revealing words is also very time and labor-intensive, as you have to repeat actions throughout every folder.
 And finally, core word vocabularies and their layouts are constructed based on extensive research, designed to support language learning.
 If a user starts removing words without understanding why they are there in the first place, it can end up making it harder or more confusing for someone to learn.

 Meeting our users’ needs